fiibbb/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2] ![alt text][image3] ![alt text][image4]
 ![alt text][image5] ![alt text][image6]

+Note that the images shown here are full scale images, where as since the model only expectes 32x32 images, they are resized as shown in the IPython notebook.
+The resolution decrease may pose difficulty to the model when it comes to prediction, especially for 1st and 4th image, where the shape of the person is largely distorted, although still recognizable to human eyes.

 ####Prediction

 The code for making predictions on my final model is located in the 6th cell of the Ipython notebook.